Jespancer/100-days-of-code/log.md

 **Thoughts**:

 Has been a long break from coding because of being sick.
 Now I am moving slowly back into it.

+### Day 47: December 15, Saturday

+I'm putting learning to code on hold until I have reached another big goal that I am pursuing right now.
+I will reintroduce some sort of coding routine further down the road.
+If not daily then weekly or when I need a break from my main goal.
+I have learned a lot so far in just these 30 days, but this was just the beginning.